Occoneechee Mountain State Natural Area: Recreation

 Occoneechee Mountain State Natural Area features over 3 miles of trails, as well as fishing and picnic areas.
-The park's trail network also connects to the paved Hillsborough Riverwalk trail, which extends east along the Eno River towards downtown Hillsborough.
+The park's trail network also connects to the paved Hillsborough Riverwalk trail, which extends east along the Eno River towards downtown Hillsborough.Since 2019 the area has hosted the annual Ochoneeche Mountain Challenge, a 10 mile race from Occoneechee Mountain to the Occoneechee Speedway and back.

 Nearby state parks

 The following state parks are within 30 mi of Occoneechee Mountain State Natural Area: